 “I’m pleased to say that as a result today in Munich, we believe we have made progress on both the humanitarian front and the cessation of hostilities front, and these two fronts, this progress, has the potential – fully implemented, fully followed through on – to be able to change the daily lives of the Syrian people,” Kerry said.

 “First, we have agreed to accelerate and expand the delivery of humanitarian aid beginning immediately,” he told reporters.

 “Second, we have agreed to implement a nationwide cessation of hostilities to begin in a target of one week’s time.
 That’s ambitious, but everybody is determined to move as rapidly as possible to try to achieve this.”

-CNN Global Affairs Correspondent Elise Labott described the move as both significant and tenuous.
-She noted the importance of Kerry's use of the phrase "cessation of hostilities," as opposed to the word ceasefire.
+CNN global affairs correspondent Elise Labott described the agreement to cease hostilities as both significant and tenuous.
+She took note of Kerry’s use of the phrase “cessation of hostilities,” rather than “ceasefire.”

-"That cessation that comes begets, possibly, better stronger talks (and) ultimately ... maybe a ceasefire," he said.
+“That cessation that comes begets, possibly, better, stronger talks – ultimately … maybe a ceasefire,” he said.

 ‘Actions on the ground’

 Any potential ceasefire would not apply to terrorist organizations operating in Syria.
 And Kerry stressed that the longer the conflict persists there, the more extremists have to gain.